krakenjs/makara/README.md

 If you have a top level `index.dust` file, its content `.properties` file will be at `locales/US/en/index.properties` This holds all the external content strings used by that template.
 If your template is at `widgets/display.dust` then the content for US English will be at `locales/US/en/widgets/display.properties`.
 If you have content you want to share across pages, then you should factor out use of that content into a separate partial and use that partial to achieve content sharing.

+You can override this filename mapping by providing a `formatPath` function to the makara i18n configuration.

 ### What's in a `.properties` file